Accident Prevention Program

 - Promptly report accidents, near misses or other safety hazards to the Environmental Health & Safety Department.

-- Report injuries to employees using the Supervisor’s Report of an Accident
+- Report employee injuries to Environmental Health and Safety using the Supervisor’s Report of an Accident

 - In the event of an emergent hazard, near miss, or accident which could or does result in serious injury protect the scene and contact Environmental Health and Safety for assistance.